Hale Ma’alahi

 Hawaii

-Amidst the verdant pastures, this simple house serves as testament to the enduring spirit of the island's beauty.
+Amidst verdant pastures, this simple house serves as testament to the enduring spirit of the island's beauty.

 Sited between two distinct microclimates, the home encompasses the intricacies of the Hawaiian spirit.
-The unassuming palette and long, sloping form of Hale Ma’alahi, or “simple house,” bows to the indelible beauty of its setting.
+The unassuming palette and long, sloping form of Hale Ma’alahi, or “simple house,” bows to the beauty of its setting.

-“There’s a full view of the valley once inside, and when a tropical rainstorm and the sun come out at the same time, it looks simply extraordinary.”
+“There’s a full view of the valley once inside, and when a tropical rainstormand the sun come out at the same time, it looks simply extraordinary.”

 Homeowner